 Since its creation in 2005 by friends Greg Land and Todd Anderson, the Heartland Poker Tour (HPT) has established itself as among the premier professional poker tours in the US with numerous annual events held from coast to coast.

-In this article, we’ll look at the remaining events on the 2018 HPT schedule and the history of the tour (including a controversial decision by tournament organizers).
+In this article, we’ll look at the 2019 HPT schedule and the history of the tour.

-The remainder of the Heartland Poker Tour schedule 2018 is as follows:
+Heartland Poker Tour schedule 2019 is as follows:

 Golden Gates Casino & Poker Parlour

 *Hollywood Casino and Hotel St. Louis

 Ameristar East Chicago